stephen-cloud/c-19-2/docs/tools.md

 To get going with this tutorial, you'll need some tools.
 Please follow the links for instructions.
-Then come back here where we'll kick the tires to see whether the setup worked.
+Then come back here where we'll kick the tires to see whether your setup works.

 ## Install